Time4aCookie/Mock-OS/README.md

 # Mock OS
-I have created a static library that implements a mock operating system.
+I have created a dynamic library that implements a mock operating system.
 A user of this mock operating system will be able to create and interact with files using commands.